Bartholomew and the Oobleck: Plot

 In the throne room, the king, now covered in Oobleck, orders Bartholomew to summon the magicians to stop the storm of gooey Oobleck, but Bartholomew delivers the bad news that "their cave on Mountain Neeka-tave is buried deep in Oobleck".
 The king gets the idea to use the magicians' magic words "Shuffle Duffle Muzzle Muff" (but there are more unknown words) to stop the Oobleck, but he cannot remember the whole incantation, and, in any case, he is not a magician.
 A much-more confident Bartholomew scolds the king for ignoring him in favor of the falling Oobleck and making such a foolish wish, and he tells him to apologize for the mess his wish has caused.
 The king is reluctant at first, but belts out a tearful apology after Bartholomew tells him he's "no sort of king at all" if he and his subjects are drowning in Oobleck and he won't own up to his mistakes.
 Immediately after the king says those simple words in tears and sobs, "I'm Sorry", the Oobleck storm disappears and the sun melts away all the green slime.
 The king rings the bell proclaiming the day a holiday, honored not to Oobleck, but honored to rain, sun, fog, and snow—the four things that have always come down from the sky.
 After that, Bartholomew is hailed a hero for saving the kingdom, with the help of the king.

 A version recorded by the actor Marvin Miller for RCA Records in 1959 and dramatized by Seuss himself varies slightly from the book: the king first encounters the Oobleck in his royal bathtub when it comes out of the water faucet, which causes him to become stuck.
 Also, Bartholomew encounters Gussie, the royal cook, who is in panic with what he sees.
 The album from which the recording is part was nominated for the 1961 Grammy Award for Best Children's Album.

 Influence

-A non-Newtonian fluid was named after the substance in this Dr. Seuss book.
+A non-Newtonian fluid was named after the Oobleck in this book.

-The web-series RWBY has a character called Dr. Bartholomew Oobleck, who is named after the substance in this book.
+The web-series RWBY has a character called Dr. Bartholomew Oobleck, who is forenamed after Bartholomew and surnamed after the Oobleck.

-Israeli rock-opera for children "Gedaliyahu ve-ha-mistuk" (1982) composed by Gary Ekstein is based on Dr. Seuss' book.
+An Israeli rock-opera for children, Gedaliyahu ve-ha-mistuk (1982), composed by Gary Ekstein, is based on the book.